-Join Thanassis Pozantzis for an in-depth discussion in this video Collision Margin, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Collision Margin, part of Cinema 4D: Dynamics.

 …One more number you shouldn't have to change, but…I'll show it to you anyway, is the following.…Let's create the example, a sphere, a floor, and the sphere is raised.…Display settings to hidden lines, select them both, right click, rigid body.…Let's go to, the front view.…Press play, and there you go.…It's on the floor.…So currently, this sphere shape is, automatic, and you can…see that it rests, pretty much, right on the floor.…